robregan/chrome-extension/README.md

   - turn developer mode on
   - click 'Load Unpacked' and select the folder where you saved these files
   - thats it!

+Things to add/work on
+  - dollar icon isn't working
+  - add different catagories/lists to group different types of leads
+  - level up that CSS a bit